MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-react.md

    The publish process takes more time than it does for just an ASP.NET Core project, since the `npm run dev` command gets invoked when publishing.

    You can modify the `npm run dev` command using the **Startup Command** in the React project properties.
 To modify it, right-click the React project in Solution Explorer and choose **Properties**.
+For a production build, you might set this to `npm run build`.

 ## Troubleshooting